majikayogames/SimpleDungeons/README.md

 1. Clone this repo or download as a zip by clicking the `Code` button above.
 2. Copy the contents of the `addons` folder to your project's `addons` directory.
+3. Enable the plugin in Project Settings > Plugins > SimpleDungeons

 ## Usage